Need a new driveway, patio or walkway? There are things you should know about concrete before you set out on your project.

 11. Remove the forms & Cleanup

+The base preparation is an essential part of any concrete installation.
 A contractor will dig up the topsoil first, as concrete projects start from the bottom up.
-Organic topsoil doesn’t have the ability to withstand or uphold concrete, as it will shift over time.
+Organic topsoil doesn't have the ability to withstand or uphold concrete, as it will shift over time.
 That can lead to breaks in your concrete.

 After digging, your contractor should compact the subsoil so the pavement has stable ground to be built on.